LordWhiskas/AntColony/README.md

 ## Step 1

 If you don`t have visual studio, download it.
 Download the **.zip** file from the repository.
 Unpack the .zip file.
-And open project file with extension **.slt**.
+And open project file with extension **.sln**.